soif/EspBuddy/README.md

 - _Want to build your own firmares, storing them by device, and applying some compilation options_
 - _Need a solid tool to discover, control or flash Sonoff DIY devices (ie Sonoff Mini)_

-This script allows you to easily upload firmwares to remote (ESP8266 based) devices via Wifi (Over The Air), Serial port or using the builtin web server, in one short command.
+This script allows you to easily upload firmwares to remote (ESP8266 based) devices via Wifi (Over The Air) or Serial, in one short command.
-It also allows to use some commands in batch mode.
+It also gathers various tool commands to be used in batch mode.

 ## Features